 Each occupant is responsible for locking their individual rooms within the facilities.
-Depending on the residence building, some common-use areas are monitored by a card-reader access system.
-Any crime occurring in residential facilities should be reported immediately to the Houston Christian Police Department or to the Office of Residence Life.
+Depending on the residence building, some common-use areas are monitored by a cardreader access system.
+Any crime occurring in residential facilities should be reported immediately to HCU Police Department or to the Office of Residence Life.